Shreyas760/AgriAi/README.md

-# Smart Crop Advisory System
+# AgriAI - Smart Crop Advisory System

 An Expo mobile app and API platform for small and marginal farmers, focused only on two agriculture challenges: